junxit/us-congress-bills-117/metadata.md

 - 2021-02-26 — Introduced in House
 - 2021-02-26 — Introduced in House
 - 2021-02-26 — Referred to the House Committee on Financial Services.
+- 2021-05-12 — Committee Consideration and Mark-up Session Held.
+- 2021-05-12 — Ordered to be Reported in the Nature of a Substitute (Amended) by Voice Vote.
+- 2021-06-15 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2021-06-15 — Considered as unfinished business. (consideration: CR H2800-2801)
+- 2021-06-15 — Considered under suspension of the rules. (consideration: CR H2787-2789)
+- 2021-06-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1443.
+- 2021-06-15 — Failed of passage/not agreed to in House: On motion to suspend the rules and pass the bill, as amended Failed by the Yeas and Nays: (2/3 required): 248 - 177 (Roll no. 162).
+- 2021-06-15 — Ms. Waters moved to suspend the rules and pass the bill, as amended.
+- 2021-06-15 — On motion to suspend the rules and pass the bill, as amended Failed by the Yeas and Nays: (2/3 required): 248 - 177 (Roll no. 162).
+- 2021-06-17 — Placed on the Union Calendar, Calendar No. 46.
+- 2021-06-17 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+117-65.
+- 2021-06-17 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+117-65.